codingguy1/Pacemaker/DCM_group#18/README.md

     ARP.
     *The complete set is in PACEMAKER document on page 28

-5. (Done!)
-Device Connection Check section
+4. Device Connection Check section
-    (a)The user interface shall be capable of visually indicating when the DCM and the device are communicating.
+    (a) Visually indicating when the DCM and the device are communicating.
-    (b)The user interface shall be capable of visually indicating when a different PACEMAKER device is approached than was previously interrogated
+    (b) Visually indicating when a different PACEMAKER device is approached than was previously interrogated

-6. (Done!)
-Pacing Modes Section
+5. Pacing Modes Section
-Develop interfaces to present all of the pacing modes mentioned in Part 1 to the user
+Develop interfaces to present all of the pacing modes

-7. (Done!)
-Electrogram Section
+6. Electrogram Section
 Develop and document appropriate date structures for egram data required in future assignments.

-8. (Done!)
-Additional Features, Add any if you want Implement any other requirements you elicit from the documentation that is not explicitly stated in this assignment document enter key used as a shortcut to log in button delet user button for remove existing users
+7. Additional Features, Add any if you want enter key used as a shortcut to log in button delet user button for remove existing users

-Improvement:
-1. (Done!)
     Pacing modes has it own specified parameters.
-2. (Done!)
     Real time shwoing the current pacing mode when runing electrogram.
-3. (Done!)
     Showing username on the application window.
-4. (Done!)
-Some way to exit the program.
+    Way to exit the program.
-5. (Done!)
     Add range limit for the parameters.